Have I gone mad?

 Other times, your time in the breed and your references will be the primary deciding factor in what kind of terms would be included in the agreement.

 If you're brand new, metaphorical umbilical cord still attached, there's a 99% chance a co-ownership agreement will be required unless you strictly want to show, and the dogs pedigree will be marked as not-for-breeding as such.
 If you're local to us and we can give you advice and assistance that's fine, but if you're interstate or more than a few hours away we will also want you to engage with another breeder who can give you in-person advice and mentorship.
-Even if it's not a Border Collie or Papillon breeder, just someone with substantial experience in a comparable breed is essential.
+Even if it's not a Border Collie breeder, just someone with substantial experience in a comparable breed is essential.

 If you've been competing and/or breeding with your dogs for a while, but there's a pretty substantial gap between the quality of dogs you're already producing and the dog you're wanting to buy from us, a co-ownership agreement will still be required.